 If you lost any money on investments with Jason Belajack, you may be able to recover your losses from Lincoln Financial Advisors Corporation, Accelerated Capital Group, LPL Financial LLC and/or Pruco Securities, LLC.
 This is because Lincoln Financial Advisors Corporation, Accelerated Capital Group, LPL Financial LLC and Pruco Securities, LLC had a duty to supervise Jason Belajack.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Jason Belajack and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.